katrinajones/regions/README.md

 Find regions in serially-homologous structures

 Software to accompany paper XXXX in XXXXX
-Form more information see vignette Regions.rmd
+For more information see vignette Regions.rmd